 LSPs should understand where their information will be stored and whether their information will be commingled with information belonging to other customers of the TPSP.
 TPSPs may store information in a variety of geographic locations, including overseas.
-The physical location of its information can subject LSPs to litigation and regulatory oversight in the jurisdiction where information is stored.
-30 LSPs must therefore understand and approve where its information will be stored.
-TPSPs may also commingle the information of their other customers.
-This is generally not a recommended arrangement for LSPs, because its information will be too sensitive to make the risks attendant with commingling acceptable.
-Thus, LSPs should avoid any arrangement in which information transferred to a TPSP will be commingled.
+The physical location of its information can d.
+Conduct Due Diligence e.
+Review and Approve the TPSP's Own Information Privacy and Security Policies Prior to Executing a Contract